gvnmccld/swagger-to-graphql/README.md

+# Fixes from Mainline

-# Token and Certificate Authorization
+## Token and Certificate Authorization

 Added options to include a bearer token or client certificates to authorize with the backend webservice.
-Also removed a (seemingly) unnecessary extra wrapper around the data returend ("viewer") to clean up the response a little.
+Supports .pfx/.p12, .cer/.key and Bearer Tokens.
+Also forces Accept: application/json in case that's not the default.

+## Removing extra markup from response

+The response object jammed all of the data into a sub object "viewer" which seems unnecessary, removing that.

+## Parameterless endpoints bug

+An endpoint with no parameters would throw an error before even attempting to call the endpoint, added a small check here but upstream (node-request-by-swagger) should probably fix this.

 ---